JoaoCioffi/hyperion-project/readme.md

 ## License

-The content of this repository is licensed under the [MIT License](LICENSE).
+The content of this repository is licensed under the [Apache 2.0](LICENSE).
 By contributing to this repository, you agree to abide by the terms of this license.